-Observe that in the above equation the probability for a node to have color \C{j} and the bit set at time $t+1$ is as follows. \begin{enumerate}[label={(\roman*)},leftmargin=0in,itemsep=0in,itemindent=0.3in,labelwidth=\itemindent,labelsep=0in,align=left] \item is the probability that a node has color \C{j} and the bit set at time $t$ and selects a node without a bit set \item a node chooses another node which has color \C{j} and the bit set \item the probability for choosing a node with a set bit \item the probability for choosing a node which selects another node without the bit set \end{enumerate}
+In above equation, the probability for a node to have color \C{j} and the bit set in round $t+1$ is computed as follows. \begin{enumerate}[label={(\roman*)}] \item is the probability that a node has color \C{j} and the bit set at time $t$ and selects a node without a bit set \item is the probability that a node chooses another node which has color \C{j} and the bit set \item is the probability for choosing a node with a set bit \item is the probability for choosing a node without the bit set which selects another node with the bit set \end{enumerate}

 Consequently, the number of nodes which have color \C{j} in the next round has expected value $\mu = \Expected{x_j(t+1)|x(t+1) , x_j(t) , x(t)} = {x_j(t)\cdot x(t+1)}/{x(t)}$.
 We apply Chernoff bounds to $x_j(t+1)$ and obtain